apsislabs/iron-vault/src/roadmap.md

 The goal of Version 0.2.0 is to develop `vault_core` to the point that it could reasonably be used for an incredibly bare-bones implementation of Iron Vault.
-As part of this milestone `vault_cli` will be developed only to the extent necessary to demonstrate the use of `vault_core`, and will not be considered part of the Version 0.2.0 release.
+As part of this milestone `iv` will be developed only to the extent necessary to demonstrate the use of `vault_core`, and will not be considered part of the Version 0.2.0 release.

 ### Milestone 1 - Read and Write Encrypted Files
+* Completed

 ### Milestone 2 - Store And Retrieve Named Passwords
+* In Progress

 ### Milestone 3 - Store And Retrieve Arbitrary Metadata for Named Passwords

+### Milestone 4 - Store Index for Passwords

+### Milestone 5 - Hold Database Unlocked

 ### Future Milestones TBD

 ## Version 0.3.0

-The goal of Version 0.3.0 is to develop `vault_cli` to be a bare-bones command line application that can effectively store and retrieve passwords.
+The goal of Version 0.3.0 is to develop `iv` to be a bare-bones command line application that can effectively store and retrieve passwords.